The sharp phase transition for level set percolation of smooth planar Gaussian fields: A first description of the phase transition

 As a result, we have

 and so, by \eqref{e.russo_for_iid_Gaussian}, we have the equality in~\eqref{e.rus2}.
-The inequality then follows from \eqref{e.con}.
+The inequality then follows from \eqref{e.con} (and the bound $\|q_r\|_{L^1} \le \|q\|_{L^1} $).
 Indeed, the fact that $A$ is increasing and that $q \geq 0$ imply that $\widetilde{A}_\ell$ is increasing for every $\ell$.
 Note that this is the only part of the paper where the strong positivity condition $q \ge 0$ is required. \end{proof}